2010 Liga Indonesia First Division: Third stage

 Participants are the 6 group winners and 6 runners-up from second stage.
 Total 12 clubs will participate in this stage, divided into 3 groups.
 This stage will start on December 2 to December 8, 2010.

-Qualified clubs for the 3rd round : PSGL Gayo Luwes, PSBL Langsa, PS Biak, Persbul Buol, Persitema Temanggung, Persip Pekalongan City, Madiun Putra FC, PSBK Blitar, Persewangi Banyuwangi, Persepam Pamekasan, Persin Sinjai and KSB West Sumbawa.
+Qualified clubs for the 3rd round : PSGL Gayo Lues, PSBL Langsa, PSBS Biak, Persbul Buol, Persitema Temanggung, Persip Pekalongan, Madiun Putra, PSBK Blitar, Persewangi Banyuwangi, Persepam Pamekasan, Persin Sinjai, and KSB West Sumbawa.